SichangHe/igem-2022-dku-backup/src/description.md

 ## Background

-The Shigella species is listed as one of the eight dangerous drug resistant bacteria[^Langdon2016], with associated mortalities projected to rise to 10 million globally by 2050, if not properly addressed[^ONeill2014].
+The *Shigella* species is listed as one of the eight dangerous drug resistant bacteria[^Langdon2016], with associated mortalities projected to rise to 10 million globally by 2050, if not properly addressed[^ONeill2014].
-In the United States alone, over 77,000 antibiotic resistant cases were reported annually and 90% of overall Shigella cases were found to be resistant to the first choice medication ciprofloxacin[^CDC2015].
+In the United States alone, over 77,000 antibiotic resistant cases were reported annually and 90% of overall *Shigella* cases were found to be resistant to the first choice medication ciprofloxacin[^CDC2015].
-Shigella, as a highly infective, enteroinvasive and occasionally toxin-releasing[^Carayol2013] [^Gray2015] bacterial genus, may cause severe infection and bacterial dysentery in the colorectal mucosa even with as low a dose as 10 - 100 organisms[^Garcia2014].
+*Shigella*, as a highly infective, enteroinvasive and occasionally toxin-releasing[^Carayol2013] [^Gray2015] bacterial genus, may cause severe infection and bacterial dysentery in the colorectal mucosa even with as low a dose as 10 - 100 organisms[^Garcia2014].
-Shigella-related infections thereby spread rapidly, particularly in low-resource populations[^Hussen2019] and among vulnerable groups including children in care facilities, the homeless, and returned travelers[^CDC2020] [^Huruy2018] [^Casabonne2016] [^Gray2015].
+*Shigella*-related infections thereby spread rapidly, particularly in low-resource populations[^Hussen2019] and among vulnerable groups including children in care facilities, the homeless, and returned travelers[^CDC2020] [^Huruy2018] [^Casabonne2016] [^Gray2015].

-The use of conventional antibiotics aggravates the multidrug resistance of most Shigella strains.
+The use of conventional antibiotics aggravates the multidrug resistance of most *Shigella* strains.
 Besides aiding in the selection of resistant pathogens, antibiotics reduce intestinal species diversity and population, and disrupt the defensive, metabolic, and trophic functions of interdependent microbes [^Francino2016].
 Although antibiotics are able to prevent and treat infections, antibiotic exposure to the intestinal microbiota can lead to loss of colonization resistance, rendering the host more susceptible to future invasion[^Kim2017] [^Shad2021].

-Engineered probiotics with cell surface display systems are an especially promising alternative that improve Shigella eradication rates without heavy reliance on antibiotics.
+Engineered probiotics with cell surface display systems are an especially promising alternative that improve *Shigella* eradication rates without heavy reliance on antibiotics.
-Single VH domain (VHH) antibodies displayed on the probiotic surface reduce virulent activity of Shigella[^Roehrich2013] through probiotic-pathogen binding while minimizing toxicity to non-targets[^Barta2017] [^Tremblay2013].
+Single VH domain (VHH) antibodies displayed on the probiotic surface reduce virulent activity of *Shigella*[^Roehrich2013] through probiotic-pathogen binding while minimizing toxicity to non-targets[^Barta2017] [^Tremblay2013].
 Specifically, these antibodies recognize and target epitopes within the tip complex that is conserved across all pathogens that utilize type III secretion system (T3SS) to translocate effector proteins into the host cells[^Barta2017].
-Innovations in VHH-ipaD binding not only offer a solution that preserves the potency of antibiotics and microbial composition of the gut microbiome, but also illuminates targeted approaches to treat related T3SS bacteria like Salmonella and enterohemorrhagic E. coli, and other novel opportunities for passive immunization[^Greve2019].
+Innovations in VHH-ipaD binding not only offer a solution that preserves the potency of antibiotics and microbial composition of the gut microbiome, but also illuminates targeted approaches to treat related T3SS bacteria like Salmonella and enterohemorrhagic *E. coli*, and other novel opportunities for passive immunization[^Greve2019].

-Engineered probiotics with cell surface display systems are an especially promising alternative that  improve Shigella eradication rates without heavy reliance on antibiotics.
-Single VH domain (VHH) antibodies displayed on the probiotic surface reduce virulent activity of Shigella[^Roehrich2013] through probiotic-pathogen binding while minimizing toxicity to non-targets[^Barta2017] [^Tremblay2013].
+Engineered probiotics with cell surface display systems are an especially promising alternative that improve *Shigella* eradication rates without heavy reliance on antibiotics.
+Single VH domain (VHH) antibodies displayed on the probiotic surface reduce virulent activity of *Shigella*[^Roehrich2013] through probiotic-pathogen binding while minimizing toxicity to non-targets[^Barta2017] [^Tremblay2013].
 Specifically, these antibodies recognize and target epitopes within the tip complex that is conserved across all pathogens that utilize type III secretion system (T3SS) to translocate effector proteins into the host cells[^Barta2017].
-Innovations in VHH-ipaD binding not only offer a solution that preserves the potency of antibiotics and microbial composition of the gut microbiome, but also illuminates targeted approaches to treat related T3SS bacteria like Salmonella and enterohemorrhagic E. coli, and other novel opportunities for passive immunization[^Greve2019].
+Innovations in VHH-ipaD binding not only offer a solution that preserves the potency of antibiotics and microbial composition of the gut microbiome, but also illuminates targeted approaches to treat related T3SS bacteria like *Salmonella* and enterohemorrhagic *E. coli*, and other novel opportunities for passive immunization[^Greve2019].

 ## Design